roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightSaggitalAnkle

-Mass = 3133.40 grams
+Mass = 3133.40 g

-Volume = 836243.07 cubic millimeters
+Volume = 836243.07 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.96,  0.06, -0.29)   	Px = 7156686.84